nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.3.3 Filtering pools: `findPool`

-To find pools which contain a passenger with a certain name, you can enter the `findPool` command following the format below.
+To find pools that contain a passenger with a certain name, you can enter the `findPool` command following the format below.

 **Format:** <code>findPool n/KEYWORD [<a title="These extra parameters are optional.">n/KEYWORD n/KEYWORD ...</a>]</code>